official-stockfish/WDL_model/Readme.md

       pgn files.
 The computed WDL statistics will be stored in a file called `updateWDL.json`.
-The file will have entries of the form `"('D', 1, 78, 35)": 668132`, meaning this tuple for `(outcome, move, material, eval)` was seen a total of 668132 times in the processed pgn files.
+The file will have entries of the form `"('D', 1, 78, 35)": 668132`, meaning this tuple for `(result, move, material, eval)` was seen a total of 668132 times in the processed pgn files.

     - Run `python scoreWDL.py` with some custom parameters to compute the WDL